aolikas/WaterYourPlants/README.md

 # WaterYourPlants
 This folder contains the source code for the Water Your Plants App.
-As an examample, this App is launched on PlayStore.
+As an example, this App is launched on PlayStore.

 # Introduction
 Water Your Plants is an IoT project for automatic watering any plants.